 Bennu's proximity to Earth makes it easier to reach.
 While most asteroids in our solar system are located between Mars and Jupiter, Bennu is part of a smaller group known as near-Earth asteroids (NEAs).
 These objects travel within 50 million kilometres of our planet's path.

 During its 436-day journey around the Sun, Bennu moves in an elliptical pattern that overlaps with Earth's orbit every six years.
-The OSIRIS-REx sample-return mission was designed to take advantage of Bennu's movements, reducing risk and cost.
+The OSIRIS-REx sample-return mission was designed to take advantage of Bennu's closest proximity to Earth to reduce risk and cost.

-OSIRIS-REx will allow scientists to learn more about how Bennu and other NEAs act as they orbit the Sun.
+OSIRIS-REx is allowing scientists to learn more about how Bennu and other NEAs act as they orbit the Sun.